Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Local Lagrange Functions

-In this section we discuss the local Lagrange ($b_{\xi}$) functions generated by $\kappa_m$ and the centers $ X$.
-We develop partial Bernstein inequalities, where for functions of the form $s= \sum_{\xi\in X}a_\xi b_{\xi}$ the norms $\|s\|_{W_2^{\sigma}}$ are controlled by an $\ell_2$ norm on the coefficients: $\|\bfa\|_{\ell_2( X)}$.
+In this section we discuss the local Lagrange functions $b_\xi$ generated by $\kappa_m$ and the centers $ X$.
+We develop partial Bernstein inequalities, where for functions of the form $s= \sum_{\xi\in X}a_\xi b_{\xi}$ the norms $\|s\|_{W_2^{\sigma}}$ are controlled by an $\ell_2$ norm on the coefficients: $\|\bsa\|_{\ell_2( X)}$.

-We'll now obtain estimates similar to (\ref{Synthesis}) for the expansion $\sum_{\xi\in X} a_{\xi} b_{\xi}$.
+We will now obtain estimates similar to (\ref{Synthesis}) for the expansion $\sum_{\xi\in X} a_{\xi} b_{\xi}$.
 In contrast to the full Lagrange basis, which is globally decaying, we have a family of functions $(b_{\xi})_{\xi\in X}$ whose members are uniformly small (on compact sets), but do not necessarily decay (at least not in a stationary way).